What is Granular Synthesis?: How Sound Grains Shape Your Music

 Can I use granular synthesis with any type of sound or sample?

 Absolutely!
-Granular synthesis can be applied to any sound or sample, regardless of its origin or nature.
+Granular synthesis can be applied to most sounds or samples, regardless of their origin or nature.
 This makes it an incredibly versatile technique for sound design and music production.
+However, keep in mind that it might not be the best choice for more straightforward or traditional sounds.
+Traditional subtractive, additive, or FM synthesis might be more suitable for these tasks.

 Do I need special hardware for granular synthesis?